-Hospiscare Complementary Therapist Sarah Carter has provided these five quick yet powerful complementary therapy tips for Self Care:
+Hospiscare Complementary Therapist Sarah Carter has provided these six quick yet powerful tips for Self Care:

 Pockets of time – When it comes to taking a breather, quality of time trumps quantity.
 You will be amazed at how consistent smaller breaks help raise energy levels and promote relaxation.
 Anxiety, panic and exhaustion are escalated by rushing around from task to task, so find short gaps in your daily routine to stand still, slow down your breathing and just STOP.

 Sleep hygiene – While getting a quality night of sleep can be difficult, there are a few things that can be done to help ease yourself into bed.
 For starters it is important to create an environment that will induce sleep, so reading a book, having a hot bath, a warm drink, dimming the lights and limiting your amount of screen time can help to let your body know it is time to settle down.